image

 Operator

-At this time, I'm showing no further questions.
-I would now like to turn the call back over to Mr. Heaney..
+I’m showing no further question.
+I’d like to turn the call back to Mark Heaney for closing remarks..

 Operator

-Ladies and gentlemen, thank you for your patience.
-Thank you for your participation in today's conference.
+Ladies and gentlemen, thank you for participating in today’s conference.
 This does conclude the program.
-You may now disconnect.
+You may all disconnect.
 Everyone have a great day..

 ALL TRANSCRIPTS